 Cassandra Szoeke (University of Melbourne)

-We are seeking volunteers of all ages for 3 of our current clinical trials.
-More information
+We are seeking volunteers of all ages for three of our current clinical trials.
+Find out more.

 Are low perimenopausal testosterone levels a predictor of osteoarthritis in women?

 There are no treatments available that affect the development of osteoarthritis (OA).
 OA is a common disease and will become an increasing economic burden as the population ages.
 Prevention must play a major role in managing this disease.
 Little data is available on the effect of testosterone on joint cartilage or osteoarthritis despite its well characterized effect on other tissues in the musculoskeletal system.
 However there are some very intriguing findings suggesting that testosterone may have a beneficial effect of knee cartilage.
 The aim of our study is to determine whether low perimenopausal testosterone levels are a predictor of osteoarthritis 10 years later and to examine the interaction between oestrogen and testosterone levels in development of osteoarthritis at the hands and knees at 10 years.

 The effect of modifiable behavioural factors (diet, physical activity and use of hormone replacement) on knee cartilage